jayofdoom/rackspace-monitoring-agent-coreos/README.txt

+THIS IS SEVERAL YEARS OLD AND UNMAINTAINED.
+USE AT YOUR OWN RISK.

 This repository is some helper scripts for running the Rackspace Monitoring agent under CoreOS.

 Due to the nature of the agent, it shouldn't be run in a Docker container as that will restrict